wayneseymour/elastic-charts/api/charts.api.md

     width?: number | string;
 }

-// Warning: (ae-missing-release-tag) "ChartTypes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ChartType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export const ChartTypes: Readonly<{
+export const ChartType: Readonly<{
     Global: "global";
     Goal: "goal";
     Partition: "partition";